-- 1. The Department of Student Life reserves the right to postpone and/or cancel a reservation.
+33. The Department of Campus Life reserves the right to postpone and/or cancel a reservation.
 This includes administrative discretion and inclement weather.
-Some rules apply. - 2.
-All postponed events/meetings will be rescheduled for the next available mutually agreeable date and time.
+Some rules apply.

+34. All postponed events/meetings will be rescheduled for the next available mutually agreeable date and time.
 All fees associated with the postponement will be mutually reallocated as needed.
-Some rules apply. - 3.
-All reservation confirmations must be cancelled a minimum of five (5) business days prior to the scheduled date.
-All cancellations must be made via email to an appropriate Department of Student Life/Student Activities Center staff member (non-student).
-Phone or in-person cancellations are not permitted.
+Some rules apply.

+35. All reservation confirmations must be cancelled a minimum of five (5) business days prior to the scheduled date.
+All cancellations must be made in writing between the sponsoring unit and a Campus Life staff member (non-student).
 Failure to adhere to a space confirmation can result in a loss of reservation privileges.
 This includes failure to cancel a campus space confirmation a minimum of five (5) days prior to the scheduled date.
 In instances where a fee has been paid, refund restrictions will apply.

-Payment return: To receive a 100 % refund, the reservation must be: - Payment return: 10 receive a 100 % return, the reservation must be: - a) cancelled a minimum of five (5) business days prior to the scheduled date or - b) cancelled due to inclement weather. - c) The sponsoring unit will receive no refunds for cancellations received within five (5) business days of the scheduled date. - d) In addition, the sponsoring unit will not receive a refund in instances where the Department of Student Life had to end an event/meeting due to administrative discretion (i.e., altercation, liability, etc.).
+36. If payment is required for an event, payment return policy is as follows: To receive a 100 % refund, the reservation must be: (a) cancelled a minimum of five (5) business days prior to the scheduled date or (b) cancelled due to inclement weather.
+To receive a 50% refund, the reservation must be cancelled a minimum of four (4) business days prior to the scheduled date.
+The sponsoring unit will receive no refunds for cancellations received within three (3) business days of the scheduled date.
+In addition, the sponsoring unit will not receive a refund in instances where the Department of Campus Life had to end an event/meeting due to administrative discretion (i.e. altercation, liability, etc.).
+Equipment use fees are non-refundable.